Description

 'The total return on a portfolio of investments takes into account not only the capital appreciation on the portfolio, but also the income received on the portfolio.
 The income typically consists of interest, dividends, and securities lending fees.
 This contrasts with the price return, which takes into account only the capital gain on an investment.'

-• The total return, or increase in value over 5 years of BUG Permanent Portfolio Strategy is 61.6%, which is larger, thus better compared to the benchmark AGG (0.5%) in the same period.
+• Looking at the total return, or performance of 65.5% in the last 5 years of BUG Permanent Portfolio Strategy, we see it is relatively higher, thus better in comparison to the benchmark AGG (0.4%)

 CAGR: